-Patricia "Pat" Gilman-Greenwell, was born on O'ahu in 1924, and like her husband, is descended from families with generations of residency in the islands.
+Patricia "Pat" Gilman-Greenwell, was born on Oʻahu in 1924, and like her husband, she is descended from families with generations of residency in the islands.
 Pat and Rally married in 1947, and since then they have shared a life-long partnership upon the land and in events that have become a part of the history of ranching.
-Pat herself, has a passion for history, and has spent countless hours in the field with elder kama'āina visiting places and learning of past events.
+Pat herself, has a passion for history, and has spent countless hours in the field with elder kamaʻāina, visiting places and learning of past events.
 She has also spent a great deal of time reviewing historical narratives, and collecting information of interest along the way.
-At times in the interviews, she shares important observations about ranch life and activities, from a woman's perspective, sometimes filling in the little details that otherwise go unobserved.
+At times in the interviews, she shares important observations about ranch life and activities from a woman's perspective, sometimes filling in details that otherwise go unobserved.

-Pat and Rally are animated storytellers, with good recollection of the lands, people, and events in the history of the Palani, Parker and Kahuā Ranches.
+Pat and Rally are animated storytellers, with good recollection of the lands, people, and events in the history of Parker Ranch and the 'āina mauna.
 In the series of interviews cited in this collection, Rally and Pat graciously shared detailed documentation pertaining to family history, land use, and ranching operations at many locations on the island.
-They too give voice to those who have come before us, and speak the names of the people and lands with great aloha.
+They too, give voice to those who have come before us, and speak the names of the people and lands with great aloha.